 We will maintain strict confidentiality over information provided to us by the schemes.
-As an independent and regulated firm we have strict protocols around the maintenance and handling of information relation to our clients.
+As an independent and regulated firm we have strict protocols around the maintenance and handling of information relation to our clients and in line with regulations around GDPR.
 This includes:

 - Secure networks which can only be accessed by authorised personnel

 - Regular changing and updating of passwords

 - Restricting access to our people to the areas of the files and accounting software which are required to perform their role,

 - Password protection of Excel files.

 - Secure Transfer of files